 This 3-6 hour session is for school districts that have made the commitment to implement PBIS in their district.
 A District Leadership Team will learn about and review the overall PBIS framework and will become knowledgeable of and determine the roles and responsibilities of the District PBIS Team.
 This team will also develop an initial District Action Plan to support schools’ implementations, as well as outcomes to be evaluated throughout district implementation.

 This training is intended for School Leadership Teams and will prepare them to implement the PBIS Framework in their school.
 School Leadership Teams will meet on three different days, with Team Time embedded to work on PBIS implementation tasks.
 Each day of training is six hours in duration.
 For more information about initiating Tier I training, contact Steve Hutton at email@example.com.

-New School Coaches will be asked to participate in at least one additional day of training.
-This training focuses on the specific roles and responsibilities of the Coach to the success of the PBIS implementation.
-The Coach will be given tools to help them be successful in his/her role, with an emphasis on data collection and annual evaluation of PBIS.
+New and continuing School and District Coaches will be invited to participate in additional trainings and networking opportunities.
+These trainings focus on the specific roles and responsibilities of the Coach to the success of the PBIS implementation.
+The Coach will be given tools to help be successful in his/her role, with an emphasis on data collection and annual evaluation of PBIS.

 TFI (Tiered Fidelity Inventory)